Edited by: Keri Stooksbury

 Because of this, we recommend starting with the Chase Sapphire Preferred card before dropping money on a card with benefits you may not use in the beginning.

 Make sure you put all your purchases on your Chase Sapphire Preferred card when you first get it.
-This will help you meet the minimum spending requirement for the sign-up bonus and you’ll earn valuable Ultimate Rewards points with each purchase.
+This will help you meet the minimum spending requirement for the welcome offer and you’ll earn valuable Ultimate Rewards points with each purchase.

-The most valuable part of a card is the sign-up bonus.
-With that in mind, be sure you have a plan to hit the minimum spending required to earn the sign-up bonus, usually within 3-4 months.
+The most valuable part of a card is the welcome offer bonus.
+With that in mind, be sure you have a plan to hit the minimum spending required to earn the welcome bonus, usually within 3-4 months.

 We emphasize “having a plan” so you don’t have to spend more than you usually would just to earn the bonus.
 Luckily, you can earn points for virtually all of your spending, including cell phone, cable, utilities, insurance, and other bills.
 And don’t forget services like Spotify, Apple Music, Netflix, Hulu, and Lyft!